mndarren/Code-Lib/conference_lib/Fiserv_training.md

 WSD -- Web Service Descriptor
 WSC -- Web Service Connector (a flow service with an input and output signature
        that corresponds to the input and output messages of the web service operation.)
+MTOM-- Message Transmission Optimization Mechanism (reason: Text Encoding using base 64 format which inflates 30% in msg)
+       Binary Encoding: 3 options can be chosen (TCP/Pipe/MSMQ).
+Need to test them on your environment and take a decision.
+       MTOM is related to Bandwidth, while Streaming is related to Buffering.
 ```
 2. Premier Services (BIAN)
 ```